NorthOcean/Project-Iris/README_MSN.md

 ## Evaluation

-You can use the following command to evaluate the `MSN` performence end-to-end:
+You can use the following command to evaluate the `MSN` performance end-to-end:

 ```bash
 python main.py --model msn --loada ALPHA_MODEL_PATH --loadb BETA_MODEL_PATH
 ```

-The test dataset is the same as the `MSNAlpha` (which is pass by the `--loada` when training).
+The test dataset is the same as the `MSNAlpha` (which is passed by the `--loada` when training).
 You can change the test dataset via the `--force_set` argument.
 See details in `Args Used` section.
 For example, you can start a simple evaluation with the command:

 ```bash